Connecting finite-time Lyapunov exponents with supersaturation and droplet dynamics in the bulk of a turbulent cloud: Summary and outlook

 \section{Summary and outlook}

-In the present work, a simplified warm cloud mixing model is presented and analysed.
+In the present work, a simple warm cloud mixing model is presented and analysed.
 Instead of two scalar fields, the water vapor mixing ratio $q_v$ and the temperature $T$, one scalar field, the supersaturation $s$, is used.
 This supersaturation field contains all required information about water vapor and temperature in the bulk of the cloud and thus determines the evaporation and condensation of cloud droplets \cite{Lanotte2009,sardina2015continuous,fries2021key}.
-Direct numerical simulations for the mixing of this (passive) scalar field in the turbulent flow were performed.
-For simplicity, we neglected the two-way coupling of the droplets.
-Furthermore, we kept the flow in a statistically stationary regime to avoid complicated transients which have been analysed, for example in ref. \cite{Goetzfried2017}.
-This opened doors for a connection of the supersaturation and droplet statistics to the local strain statistics along Lagrangian trajectories which is quantified by the FTLEs.
+Direct numerical simulations for the turbulent mixing of the supersaturation field, which is assumed to be a passive scalar field in a homogeneous, isotropic turbulent flow, were performed.
+For simplicity, we neglected the two-way coupling of the droplets, since the particle Reynolds numbers still remained smaller than one.
+Furthermore, we kept the flow in a statistically stationary regime to avoid complex transients which have been analysed for example in ref. \cite{Goetzfried2017}, and which would always be present in a real cloud.
+The strongly simplified model opened doors for a connection of the supersaturation and droplet statistics to the local strain statistics along Lagrangian trajectories which is quantified by the FTLEs.
 Our study is motivated by the aggregation model of turbulent mixing of scalar fields \cite{Villermaux2003,duplat2008mixing}.

 In our model, Eulerian and Lagrangian approaches are combined.
 The Lagrangian frame is incorporated via the cloud droplets (and thus the liquid water content) which are defined as Lagrangian tracers.
-Their size strongly depends on the fluctuations of the supersaturation field while they are advected by the turbulent flow.
+Their size depends strongly on the fluctuations of the supersaturation field while they are advected by the turbulent flow.
 It was shown that the droplet size broadening strongly depends on the Reynolds number.
 A higher turbulence level triggers larger fluctuations of the supersaturation field and wider distributions of droplet radii.
 It was also shown that inside the cloud bulk, distribution of droplet radii are Gaussian without extended tails as found in entrainment studies \cite{Goetzfried2017}. the same holds for the distribution of the supersaturation.